• Skip to primary navigation

 loaf of banana bread on white cutting board with blue napkin and yellow bottle

 This is the best banana bread we've ever eaten!
 It's super moist, subtly sweet and has a toasted marshmallow flavor.
-Use hazelnut liqueur or the booze of your choice, or substitute almond extract.

-4.75 from 8 votes
+4.78 from 9 votes

 Print Pin Rate Save Go to Collections